US Hoping For Two Covid-19 Vaccines By End Of November - UrduPoint

 The US never came close to returning to its baseline after its first wave in spring, meaning the current spike can be more accurately termed a third surge.

-Geographically, the major hotspots are in the Upper Midwest and parts of the Rocky Mountains in the west, while parts of the Northeast that were hit hard in spring are seeing their outbreaks starting to rekindle.
+Geographically, the major hotspots are in the Upper Midwest and parts of the Rocky Mountains in the west, while parts of the Northeast that were the first to be hit hard are seeing their outbreaks rekindling.

 Harvard surgeon and health policy researcher Thomas Tsai told AFP there were multiple factors behind the rising cases -- from under testing in the Midwest to authorities failing to monitor the reopening of bars and restaurants and dialing back when necessary.